Decateron/geosource/docs/design.md

 ### Posts

 - **p_postid** - Posts are given a base64 encoded UUID when they are created.
 These are somewhat random.
-I mainly wanted to prevent people from being able to linearlly access every post through API requests and know how many private posts are in the database if support for private channels is added.
+I mainly wanted to prevent people from being able to linearly access every post through API requests and know how many private posts are in the database if support for private channels is added.
 - **p_userid_creator** - Creator of the post.
 - **p_channelname** - The channel to which this post was posted.
 - **p_title** - The title of the post, currently limited to 140 characters.
 This is somewhat arbitrary and could be changed.